puneetbhatia77/argocd-K8s-deployment/From Zero to Hero: Launching Scalable Web Services on GCP using MIGs/README.md

 | `gcloud compute firewall-rules delete allow-80 --quiet` | Removes the firewall rule that allowed HTTP traffic, securing the network. |

 This guide provides a roadmap for deploying scalable and resilient web services using Managed Instance Groups on GCP, incorporating best practices for setup, management, and scalability.
 Whether you're deploying a new application or scaling an existing one, following these steps and commands will help ensure a successful and efficient deployment on Google Cloud Platform.

+### Engage with Us

+Your curiosity and eagerness to learn drive us to create more content that breaks down technological barriers.
+If you've found this guide useful, we'd love to hear your thoughts and questions.
+Engaging with our content helps us understand your needs better and tailor our future guides to suit your interests.

+If interested, please refer to the Video version of this page: https://www.youtube.com/watch?v=GCImELp8bAU&t=76s

+### Closing

+Thank you for exploring "Launching Scalable Web Services on GCP using MIGs".
+We're passionate about making complex technologies accessible and hope this guide has equipped you with the knowledge to confidently use KinD for your Kubernetes endeavors.
+Stay tuned for more guides and tutorials designed to help you navigate the evolving tech landscape.